makersacademy/till_tech_test/README.md

 Version 1
 ---------

-Implement a system that contains the business logic to produce receipts similar to this.
+Implement a system that contains the business logic to produce receipts similar to this, based on a `json` price list and test orders.
 A sample `.json` file has been provided with the list of products sold at this particular coffee shop.

-Here are some sample orders - whether you use this information is up to you:
+Here are some sample orders you can try - whether you use this information is up to you:

 > **Jane**
 > 2 x Cafe Latte